Stencyl/stencylpedia/chapter-e/msi.md

 ## How To: Setting Properties

 One key purpose of an MSI is to automate installation across many computers.
-In order to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using **msiexec** or [Orca](http://support.microsoft.com/kb/255905)
+In order to fully automate the installation process, you will want your ActiveDirectory administrator to set the following properties using [msiexec](http://stackoverflow.com/questions/458857/how-to-make-better-use-of-msi-files) or [Orca](http://support.microsoft.com/kb/255905).

 #### The Properties

-Here are the properties you have available to configure prior to installation.
+Here are the properties you can configure prior to installation.

 Property Name | Description | Required?
 --- | --- | ---